 Not until a few years ago, I always looked forward to the festive period for a different reason.
 Festive periods used to mean pre-Christmas hype and decorations galore.
 I have never been much of a shopper so occasions like this never used to catch my attention.

 I would guess that the growth of social media and various marketing endeavours of big E-commerce companies like Jumia and Amazon have played a part in the adoption of the US tradition of Black Friday.

 Whether you are a brick-and-mortar store or an eCommerce business, this consumer-targeted retail holiday is an opportunity to increase profit as well as attract new customers.
-This is to say even Membership-based businesses can participate.

 Did you know that about 30% of global retail sales take place between the Black Friday weekend and Christmas?